Change Your Registration by Mail

 Change Your Registration Online

-Division of Motor Vehicles (DMV) customers may update their voter registration residential or mailing address and party affiliation through the DMV’s Online Voter Registration Service.
+Existing N.C.
+Division of Motor Vehicles (NCDMV) customers may update their voter registration residential or mailing address and party affiliation through the NCDMV’s Online Voter Registration Service.
 This service does not currently allow voters to change their name.
+Find more details on Complete Your Registration Online Through the DMV.

 When you move within your county, you should complete an in-county change of address.
 You may make changes to your voter registration using the following methods: